AI in banking

 • Compliance rules engine: AI co-pilot for regulatory policies

-The value proposition: Replace legacy core banking infrastructure with AI-native, zero-touch operational foundation.
+The value proposition: Replace legacy core banking infrastructure with an AI-native, zero-touch operational foundation.

-The fundamental difference is what layer of the banking stack each addresses.
+The fundamental difference is which layer of the banking stack each addresses.

-Think of the banking technology stack as layers.
-At the top are customer touchpoints where customers interact.
-Below that sits the engagement layer - journeys, channels, and AI orchestration - which is where Backbase operates.
-Below that is the integration layer with APIs, events, and connectors.
-Below that is the core infrastructure layer - ledger, accounts, and backend - which is where OpenCoreOS aims to operate.
-And at the bottom are legacy systems of record representing existing core banking.
+Think of the banking technology stack in layers.
+At the top are customer touchpoints.
+Below that sits the execution layer - journeys, channels, and AI orchestration - where Backbase operates as the Control Plane.
+Below that is the connectivity layer with APIs, events, and connectors.
+Below that is the core infrastructure layer - ledger, accounts, and backend - where OpenCoreOS aims to operate.
+At the base are existing systems of record.

-Backbase sits above the core, orchestrating everything customers and employees interact with - the engagement layer.
+Backbase sits above the core, coordinating everything customers and employees interact with.

-OpenCoreOS aims to replace or augment the core itself - the infrastructure layer.
+OpenCoreOS aims to replace or augment the core itself.

-This means they're not direct competitors in most scenarios.
-They could theoretically be complementary - OpenCoreOS handling backend ledger operations, Backbase handling customer engagement.
+This means they are not direct competitors in most scenarios.
+They could theoretically be complementary - OpenCoreOS handling backend ledger operations, Backbase coordinating customer engagement and frontline execution.

 Customer-facing capabilities